 Many women that I meet feel the same way.
 Yes, they want to take care of their children.
 Yes they want to take care of their family and make sure that things are safe and secure.
 But they also really, really, really want to see this world evolve into a better place and they’re willing to work their buns off to make that happen.

 Denise: Yes.
-Absolute.
+Absolutely.
 You see it happening in B-School, too.
 Someone becomes successful and they hire other women.
 It does have a ripple effect in everything.

 It really is changing the world.
 You think of how many people have gone through B-School now – over 20,000?